alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 : Domain name that your TRE users will belong to.

   :::{hint}
   Use a domain that you own!
-If you use _e.g._ `bakerst.london` here your users will be given usernames like `sherlock.holmes@bakerst.london`
+If you use _e.g._ `example.org` here your users will be given usernames like `ada.lovelace@example.org`
   :::

 **location**